Wanzhou, Chongqing: Geography and climate

 Similar to the city proper of Chongqing, Wanzhou has a monsoon-humid subtropical climate (Köppen Cwa) with short, mild winters, and very hot, humid summers, and is in fact on average 0.5 C-change warmer during the day.
 The monthly 24-hour average temperature ranges from 7.0 C in January to 28.3 C in August, while the annual mean is 17.95 C.

-Climate

 Subdivisions

 The 4 primary subdivisions were 3 migration development areas (Longbao, Tiancheng, Wuqiao) and Jiangnan New District (江南新区).
 Now Wanzhou is subdivided into 92 township divisions are 16 sub-districts, 33 towns, and 43 townships (see Administrative divisions of the People's Republic of China#Levels).
 In 2000, the district included 32 towns, 45 townships, 14 sub-districts, and 1277 neighborhood and village committees.